aws/containers-roadmap/preview-programs/eks-ec2-a1-preview/README.md

         - system:bootstrappers
         - system:nodes
 ```

 3. Apply the configuration.
-This command may take a few minutes to finish.
-`kubectl apply -f aws-auth-cm-arm64.yaml`
+This command may take a few minutes to finish: `kubectl apply -f aws-auth-cm-arm64.yaml`

-**Note**: If you receive the error "aws-iam-authenticator": executable file not found in PATH, then your kubectl is not configured for Amazon EKS.
-For more information, see Installing aws-iam-authenticator.
+**Note**: If you receive the error `"aws-iam-authenticator": executable file not found in PATH`, then **kubectl** on your machine is not configured correctly for Amazon EKS.
+For more information, see [Installing aws-iam-authenticator](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).

+If you receive any other authorization or resource type errors, see [Unauthorized or Access Denied (kubectl)](https://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html#unauthorized).

-4. Watch the status of your nodes and wait for them to reach the Ready status.
-`kubectl get nodes --watch`
+4. Watch the status of your nodes and wait for them to reach the **Ready** status: `kubectl get nodes --watch`

 ### Step 7.
 Launch an app
 Launch the demo Guest Book application from the [EKS Getting Started Guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)